sphinx-contrib/confluencebuilder/doc/configuration.rst

     environment.
 For example, if :lref:`confluence_publish` is not explicitly set inside ``conf.py`` or provided via `Sphinx's command line`_, this extension may check the ``CONFLUENCE_PUBLISH`` environment option as a fallback.
-Note that this only applies options provided below and will not work for other configuration options provided by Sphinx or other Sphinx extensions.
+Note that this only applies to options provided below and will not work for other configuration options provided by Sphinx or other Sphinx extensions.